 Perhaps one of the greatest contributions to the fame of The Black Forest is the cuckoo clock.
 While it is easy to appreciate their charismatic beauty and charm, few realize how deeply rooted these clocks are in history.
 It has been a long journey that has involved several hundred years and thousands of people in small towns located in one valley in The Black Forest.

-The first description of a cuckoo clock was in 1629 and was made by a German nobleman, Philipp Hainhofer.
-He described a curious little clock that belonged to Prince Elector August von Sachsen.
-It was said to contain a bird that resembled a cuckoo and it was therefore called a cuckoo clock.
-However, these early clocks were very primitive by today’s standard and did not make any sound.
+The first description of a cuckoo clock was in 1629 and was written by a German nobleman, Philipp Hainhofer.
+He describes a curious little clock that belonged to Prince Elector August von Sachsen.
+It contained a bird that resembled a cuckoo.
+Thus giving the name to the “cuckoo clock”.
+However, these early clocks were very primitive by today’s standard and did not make any sound!

 Word spread rapidly of these fascinating little clocks.
-It wasn’t long before the cuckoo clock saw wide-spread popularity.
-It followed that most of the villagers in the Black Forest were farmers, but only the eldest sons of the family inherited the farm.
-That left the other siblings with a need for income.
-Cuckoo clock making was therefore an opportunity.
-During the deep snowy winters, these farmers would toil away at their clock making skills and when the snow melted in the spring they would take their clocks to sell on the road.
+It wasn’t long before the cuckoo clock saw wide-spread demand and became s real source of income for the locals.
+During the deep snowy winters, farmers in The Black Forest would toil away at their clock making skills and when the snow melted in the spring, they would take their clocks to sell on the road.
 These people, the early cuckoo clock makers from The Black Forest, were given the name “Häuslers”.

 Therefore, in 1850, the Duke of Baden founded a school that offered classes in standard subjects such as math and writing, but also advanced clock making.